 Fleetwood In Bloom 2019

-The annual drive to fill Fleetwood with flowers is well underway again for 2019.
-The theme for this year is Fish and Flowers.
-The colour scheme is a multi-coloured one – it’s a festival of flowers to celebrate ‘our’ gold award last year.
+The annual drive to fill Fleetwood with flowers has been another great success in 2019.
+This year’s theme is Fish and Flowers.
+The colour scheme is multi-coloured one – it’s a festival of flowers to celebrate the gold award last year.

 Community and Residents Garden Competition

-Fleetwood Town Council is supporting this years community competition and is on the lookout for your gorgeous gardens.
-If you’ve got a patch to be proud of, or you know someone who has, why don’t you enter?
+Fleetwood Town Council is supporting this years community competition.
+They’ve been on the lookout for your gorgeous gardens.

-There’s a cash prize for the winner and two runner’s up.
-Plus the warm feeling of knowing that you’ve made Fleetwood a prettier place for everyone who enters.
+Not only were there cash prizes, there’s also the warm feeling of knowing that you’ve made Fleetwood a prettier place for everyone.